 Sandwiches sit in their compartmentalised box, fashioned into a variety of animals complete with vegetable noses, eyes and ears.
 Fruit and savoury snacks take on the form of monsters and shapes.

-Over Christmas the lunchboxes were filled with delights such as celery Christmas trees, reindeer sandwiches and a turkey made from crackers, mini quiches, strawberries and carrots.
+At Christmas, lunchboxes are filled with delights such as celery Christmas trees, and festive cheese, mini quiches, strawberries and carrots.

 Designs by lunchboxdad are much the same, although he favours movie or TV characters as his themes.